-You work on an Ad-hoc basis.
-The school usually sends out an email or text to all the invigilators when they need cover and the 1st to reply usually get the job.
-The majority of work comes between mid May and mid June, although there can be IT exams any time between November and January.
+You work on an ad-hoc basis.
+The school usually sends out an email or text to all the invigilators when they need cover and the 1st to reply usually gets the job.
+The majority of work comes between mid-May and mid-June, although there can be IT exams any time between November and January.

 How much does an exam invigilator get paid?

 I earn between £9 and £10 per hour.

 Yes, I quite enjoy it.
 However, because the dates are limited to when you can work, it’s far more suited to somebody who works part-time (which I do) or somebody who has retired.